ejwillemse/BAN313/chapter3.md

 ## Predicting softdrink orders for the next day

 We are responsible for inventory management for a softdrink company.
-Due to a strike, the company cannot produce softdrink.
+Due to a strike, the company cannot produce softdrinks.
 The company is afraid that it may not be able to fullfill customer orders for the next day.
-Human resources believe that the strike will be this evening, and we therefore need to determine if we have enough inventory for tomorrow's orders.
+Human resources believe that the strike will end this evening, and we therefore need to determine if we have enough inventory for tomorrow's orders.
 Orders are only placed by our clients in the morning and delivered on the same day.
 Our clients are unaware of the strike, and management has no intention of informing them of it.
 We currently have 210 units of the softdrink in stock.

-Management wishes to know what probabilty is of running out of stock during the next day.
+Management wishes to know the probabilty of running out of stock during the next day.
-Depending on the probability they can either import soft-drink from another manufacturing plant via expensive air-delivery, or decide to take their chances and wait for the strike to end and resume manufacturing.
+Depending on the probability they can either import softdrinks from another manufacturing plant via expensive air-delivery, or decide to take their chances and wait for the strike to end and resume manufacturing.

-The sales data for the previous 30 days' orders are available in the `clienOrders` dataframe, which consists of the day and the number of units ordered on that day by our clients.
+The sales data for the previous 30 days' orders are available in the `clienOrders` dataframe, which consists of the day and the number of units ordered on that day by all our clients.

-For the first part of this question, analyse the distribution of the number orders per day and identify the distribution that best describes this value.
+For the first part of this question, analyse the distribution of the number of units ordered per day and identify the distribution that best describes this random variable.
-In the following parts we will find the key parameters of the distribution and use the distribution function to answer some the above question.
+In the following parts we will find the key parameters of the distribution and use the distribution function to answer the above question.

 *** =instructions

-1. Analyse the distribution of the orders per day using the `hist()` function and by playing around with `breaks` parameter.
+1. Analyse the distribution of the number of units ordered per day using the `hist()` function and by playing around with `breaks` parameter.
 2. How many times over the last 30 days did customers order _less_ than 210 units: assign your answer to `less210`.
 3. View the values by printing them to the console output via the `script.R` file.
 Print the values here: